12 Ways to Repurpose Food Scraps into Something Equally (or More) Delicious

 Make the most of your grocery haul by turning food scraps into delicious dishes.
 With ideas including carrot top pesto and pickle brine marinade, you might be surprised by some of the ingredients that ended up on this list.

+It's a pretty safe bet that at some point, we've all thrown away a leftover scrap of food.
 The average American household tosses up to $2,000 worth of food every year.
-While making good use of leftovers or preserving and canning foods are excellent ways to prevent food waste, you may be throwing out items that you didn't know are edible or could be easily repurposed.
+While making good use of leftovers or preserving and canning foods are excellent ways to prevent food waste, you may be throwing out food scraps that you didn't even know were edible or could be easily repurposed.
 For example, did you know all of a watermelon is edible: seeds, rind, and all?
-Here's a list of ways to utilize those food scraps to help prevent food waste.
+We put together a list of tasty ways to use food scraps you may not have tried before.

 Use Almost Empty Jars for Sauces

 When your jar of mayonnaise or peanut butter is almost empty, use it to shake up a sauce for pasta or make a salad dressing so you'll use every last bit.
-Bonus: This also prevents more dishes from getting dirty!
+Bonus: Because you don't have to get out a bowl, this also prevents more dishes from getting dirty!

 Put a Cheese Rind in Your Soup